LVSerenade/spiderden/pc_part_picker/README.md

 _Similarly some of the fields are empty for some data points_

 # Note
-Also, the dataset is in a very raw format as the spider stored the data as it was shown on the page after the html was stripped off.
+The dataset generated from the spiders is in a very raw format as the spider stored the data as it was shown on the page after the html was stripped off.
 There is some pre-processing that should be done on the dataset before being useable.
 However, I didn't want to bias the dataset with a specific pre-processing methodology.

+The difficulty of scraping this website is not high, but not easy either.
+They have various measure in place that stop the crawlers (like loading the important part with a second post call after the page as loaded) and checking if the frequency of the ip address making the request is human possible.
+If you don't throttle the frequency a Captcha will stop you and you will get a rate limit.

+# Contribution
+Screenshots taken from [pc part picker](https://pcpartpicker.com/) at 2020-01-11.